Get your meal prep in gear with these easy-to-implement tips for simple, healthy meal planning and weekly meal prep!

 I'm a big fan of cooking one big batch of food that can be repurposed throughout the week.
 My favorite Slow Cooker Meal Prep Chicken is a great choice here - I whip up a batch on Sunday and toss it into salads (I love this cilantro chicken chopped salad), soups (shoutout to our pesto chicken soup), pastas, and sandwiches all week long.

 Big batches of side dishes are also great to heat up throughout the week - I'll make a pot of smoked gouda mashed potatoes to reheat and serve with different entrees on different days.
 Pair them with a baked maple Dijon chicken on Monday and a pesto crusted mahi mahi on Thursday and you won't even notice the side dish is on repeat!

 This is the toughest part of meal planning for me - but it saves time (and money!) in the long run AND cuts down on food waste.

 When you sit down to plan your meals for the week, make your grocery list at the same time.
 Double check your shopping list against what you've already got on hand, and buy everything you still need in the same shopping trip.
 Multiple shopping trips always encourage me to deviate from my meal plan and/or buy a ton of things I don't need - so curb the temptation by sticking to your list and getting it all done at once!

 7. Make extra food to freeze.

 The freezer is my meal planning BFF.
-When I’m cooking something that I know freezes well – like a lasagna or an easy pot pie – I make a double or triple batch and put the extra servings in the freezer.
+When I'm cooking something that I know freezes well - like a mushroom lasagna or a skillet chicken pot pie - I make a double or triple batch and put the extra servings in the freezer.
 Then, on extra-busy weeknights, we have homemade frozen food on hand to pop in the oven (WAY better than ordering takeout!)
-Just be sure to let the dishes warm up before baking so you’re not putting a cold pan into a hot oven.
+Just be sure to let the dishes warm up before baking so you're not putting a cold pan into a hot oven.